Richard Painter: Career

-Painter served as law clerk to Judge John T. Noonan Jr. of the United States Court of Appeals for the Ninth Circuit.
+Painter was a law clerk to Judge John T. Noonan Jr. of the United States Court of Appeals for the Ninth Circuit.
 He then worked at the law firms of Sullivan & Cromwell in New York and Finn Dixon & Herling in Stamford, Connecticut.

 Painter was the Guy Raymond and Mildred Van Voorhis Jones Professor of Law at the University of Illinois College of Law from 2002 to 2005 and the chief White House ethics lawyer in the George W. Bush administration from 2005 to 2007.
 Upon leaving the White House, he returned to teaching, at the University of Minnesota Law School.

 Painter has been a member of the American Law Institute since 2004.
 In March 2016 he wrote in The New York Times that if George W. Bush had had the opportunity to appoint a Supreme Court justice during his last two years in office, with a Democratic-majority Senate, Bush would have chosen Merrick Garland, who was ultimately nominated by Barack Obama on March 16, 2016, as a consensus nominee.
 William K. Kelley, who was deputy counsel to Bush from 2005 to 2007, disagreed that Bush might have nominated Garland under such circumstances.

 In December 2016, Painter replaced David Brock as vice-chair of Citizens for Responsibility and Ethics in Washington (CREW).
 As of May 2017 he is the S. Walter Richey Professor of Corporate Law at the University of Minnesota Law School.

 Collusion between the Trump campaign and Russians

 In May 2017 Painter compared the Trump administration with Nixon's scandals, saying, "Nixon may have been a crook, but at least he was our crook.
-He wasn’t a Russian agent!"
+He wasn't a Russian agent!"
 In 2018 he said, “We know there was collusion.”
 In early 2019 Painter told German newspaper Deutsche Welle that the indictment of Roger Stone was "evidence of collusion between high-ranking officials in the Trump campaign and WikiLeaks to obtain documents stolen by the Russians in the 2016 election."

 Emolument Clause lawsuit against Donald Trump

-In January 2017 CREW sued President Donald Trump for failing to sell off certain assets and place others in a blind trust.
+In January 2017, CREW sued President Donald Trump for failing to sell off certain assets and place others in a blind trust.
 Painter said, "If Obama had tried that, we would have impeached him in two weeks."
-CREW alleged that certain foreign payments that Trump received violated the U.S. Constitution's emoluments clause.
-The case was dismissed by the district court, which found that the plaintiffs lacked standing; CREW's appeal is pending in the U.S. Court of Appeals for the Second Circuit.
+CREW alleged that certain foreign payments Trump received violated the U.S. Constitution's emoluments clause.
+The district court dismissed the case, holding that the plaintiffs lacked standing; On January 25, 2021, the U.S. Supreme Court instructed the lower courts to dismiss the case as moot because Trump had left office.